2018 Mitsubishi Outlander PHEV Specs: Breaking Down the Numbers

 Does the Outlander PHEV save so much money in fuel you should choose it over, say, a Honda Fit or Mazda3?
 No. The economics just don’t work out.
 Where it does make sense is if you’re already shopping in the mid-size SUV market: many models with similar prices won’t come close to its fuel efficiency.

 That it’s a plug-in, with 35 kilometres of EV range, means many Canadian drivers can do their daily driving on nothing but electricity.
 Mitsubishi states each 100 kilometres of EV driving takes 27.7 kilowatt hours of electricity for charging.
 In Manitoba, that works out to $2.36 per 100 kilometres, compared to $10 to $12 per 100 km with gasoline.
+Now do I have your attention?

-2018 Outlander PHEV Key Specs:
+2018 Outlander PHEV Key Specs

 • Engine: 2.0-litre, 16-valve, four-cylinder,